gammapy/PyGamma15/talks/lightning/flask.md

 # Christoph Deil - Python web apps with Flask

+This was a short talk (no slides, just these notes and linked webpages) / demo on what Flask is and how you can get started.

 - There's many web frameworks.
 In Python probably the most-used is [Django](https://www.djangoproject.com/) (everything included), the opposite is something like [bottle](http://bottlepy.org/docs/dev/index.html) (single file `bottle.py`).
 - [Flask](http://flask.pocoo.org/) - web development, one drop at a time.
 Like bottle, Flask is a "micro framework", i.e. minimalistic core and lots of extensions (separate Python modules you can install, e.g. `pip install flask-wtf` for form handling, [flask-wtf](https://flask-wtf.readthedocs.org/en/latest/))